amrisi/amr-guidelines/amr.md

   - **publication**, book, newspaper, magazine, journal
   - **natural-object**
   - law, treaty, award, food-dish, disease

+We always choose the most specific applicable type.

 If none of these apply, then we use **thing**.